 Before you dive into making anything, determine your profits.
 If you have a great idea to put your woodworking skills to use and you want to sell cutting boards, but it takes you 2 hours to make one, it’s unlikely you’ll recoup your time costs or be able to keep up with demand.

-The more you can lower your costs, the higher your profits and the more money you’ll make with each sale.
+The more you can lower your costs, the higher your profits and the more money you’ll make with each sale at craft shows.

 Consider all the materials, expenses and time that come with making your product.
 Don’t skim over this part or price your products based on what you think people will pay.
 You’re in business and you must be able to cover your costs and make a profit.